abhinaytharu/3d-arena-game/README.md

 The game will automatically open in your browser at `http://localhost:3000`

+**Alternative: Direct GitHub Pages Setup**
+Since the main files are now in the root directory, you can also:
+1. Push to GitHub
+2. Enable GitHub Pages in repository settings
+3. Your game will be live at `https://yourusername.github.io/my-3d-arena-shooter/`

 ### Step 6: Start Backend Server (Optional - for Multiplayer)
 Open a new terminal window and run:
 ```bash